HarlodB14/CBYTE---Passowrd-Sharing-Tool/README.md

-# CBYTE - Password Sharing Tool
+# SecretShare - Password Sharing Tool

 A Laravel 12 application to share sensitive secrets using one-time or limited-use links.
 Secrets are encrypted at rest and deleted after use.